MakeSchool-Tutorials/sa-2018-rotten-potatoes/P05-REST/content.md

 > [challenge]
 >
-What do you the _resource_ of our web app is going to be?
+What do you think the _resource_ of our web app is going to be?

 <!-- break -->